noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 - items: i.e. records in a table
 - attributes: i.e. columns in an item
   - primary key: must be unique across all items; either partition key or partition + sort
-    - partition key: is always required
+    - partition key: unique ID determines which node stores an item
     - sort key: if provided, its required in all items and makes the primary key a composite key (partition + sort)
+      - allows multiple items to be queried as a collection, which simplifies access patterns.
     - FYI:
       - the partition and the sort key (if provided) must be string, number or binary
       - to use maps/lists as part of a primary key, you must expose a copy of the entry directly as an attribute
   - each item can be up to 400kb; the larger the item the higher probability of `hot` activity

+##### secondary indexes

-- secondary indexes: either local or global; enable queries on attributes other than the tables primary key
+- either local or global; enable queries on attributes other than the tables primary key and improve the application's ability to access data quickly and efficiently.
 - in general
-    - can have 5 local + 5 globals per table
-    - allow you to query data based on attributes other than the tables primary key
   - consumption of throughput is based on secondary index for scanning
   - sparse indexes: an attribute used as an secondary index but is only contained in a subset of base table items
     - thus sparsely indexing the base table and optimizes the througput consumption
   - each index requires an additional write, thus incuring additional WCU costs

+###### local secondary index (LSI)

+- uses the table’s partition key with a unique sort key
-  - local secondary index: LSI; index must be local to a partiion key;
+- each index must be local to a partiion key;
   - e.g. base table (pkey = name, sortkey = id, attr = date)
   - e.g. LSI (pkey = name, sortkey = date, attr = id)
 - often used for sorting on a different attribute of the base table
 - requirements
+  - max 5 per table, defined on table creation and cannot be deleted
   - have a max partition size of 10gb
-      - can only be defined when the base table is created, and cannot be deleted
   - must use the same partition key defined in the base table
   - cannot have its own provisioned throughput

-  - global secondary index: GSI;
+###### global secondary index (GSI)

 - generally recommended > LSI unless you need strong consistency
 - temporary indexes that can use totally different partition & sort keys
+- allows you to model very complex data access patterns that differ from the original table
 - logically its a replication of the base table with an entirely different primary key (partition and/or sort)
 - e.g. take a base table, and define a completely different primary key over the same data
   - then when your done with the GSI, delete it
 - GSI back pressure: when the GSI write throughput is too low and causes throttling to your base table during writes
   - Reads are independent to the base table; this fact can be used to isolate heavy reads to GSI (e.g. for scanning)
 - requirements
+  - up to 20 per table, created/deleted at any time
   - do not provide strong consistency like LSIs
   - are not subject to the size limitation of LSIs
   - can be created and deleted dynamically unlike LSIs
   - do not require unique primary keys
   - have their own provisioned throughput managed separately from the table
   - only supports eventual consistency
   - only return attributes that are projected into the index

 ##### data types